Ty the Tasmanian Tiger: Reception

+Remaster

 Krome Studios organized a successful Kickstarter crowdfunding campaign for a remastered version of the original game titled Ty the Tasmanian Tiger HD.
 It was released on the Nintendo Switch in North America, available from the Nintendo eShop on 31 March 2020.
 It was released in Europe on 3 April and in Australia and New Zealand on 4 April.
 It was also released for the PlayStation 4 on 25 July 2020 and for the Xbox One on 14 October 2020.
 It was announced to be playable on the upcoming Xbox Series X/S as well.

 A physical version of the remaster was released for Xbox One, PlayStation 4 and Nintendo Switch on 15 October 2021.
 A special edition for Nintendo Switch containing Ty the Tasmanian Tiger 2: Bush Rescue HD was released on the same day.